On the tangent space to the Hilbert scheme of points in P3: Introduction

-Let $\kk$ be an arbitrary field.
 For an ideal $I$, denote by $T(I)$ the tangent space to the corresponding point $[I]$ in the Hilbert scheme.
 The question of finding the largest possible dimension of a tangent space to $\Hilb^d \P^n$ has been raised in many places, including e.g. \cite{BrianconIarrobino,Sturmfels,MillerSturmfels,aim}.
 To answer this question we restrict to an affine open $\AA^n=\Spec \, \kk[x_1,\ldots, x_n] \subseteq \P^n$.
 It is natural to expect that a fat point subscheme $V\big((x_1, \ldots, x_n)^r\big)\subseteq \AA^n$ yields the most singular point in its own Hilbert scheme:

 \begin{conj}[\cite{BrianconIarrobino}] Let $S=\kk[x_1,\ldots, x_n]$, $\mm = (x_1,\ldots, x_n)$, and $d= {r+n-1 \choose n}$ with $r \in \N$.
 For all $[I] \in \Hilb^{d} \mathbf{A}^n$ we have $\dim_\kk T(I) \leq \dim_\kk T(\mm^r).$ \end{conj}